ThomasFJones/Lariat-Car-Rental/README.md

 # Lariat-Car-Rental
-Analysis of Lariat Car Rental data
+## Analysis of Lariat Car Rental data.

-The is a Portfolio Project created as a part of attending Thinkful to obtain a certificate in Data Analysis
+This is a Portfolio Project created as a part of attending Thinkful to obtain a certificate in Data Analysis

 In this project I peformed an analysis of business data for the fictional company "Lariat Rent-A-Car".